RadioAstronomySoftwareGroup/pyuvdata/README.md

 * UVData: uvh5 file format (beta version), note that this is probably not compatible with other interferometric HDF5 files defined by other groups.
 * UVCal: object and calfits file format (beta version)
-* UVBeam: object and beamfits file format (alpha version)
+* UVBeam: object and beamfits file format (beta version)
 * UVFlag: object, initialization, and type changing. (beta version)

 ## Known Issues and Planned Improvements